-For the first time, new avatar skins, textures, and worlds made by creators in the Minecraft community are coming to the Store for both Pocket Edition and Windows 10 devices.
+For the first time, new avatar skins, textures, and worlds made by creators in the Minecraft community are coming to Microsoft Store for both Pocket Edition and Windows 10 devices.
 With Minecraft Marketplace, we've made it safer and easier to purchase community-made content for Minecraft.
 Buy content once, and enjoy it on any Windows 10 or Pocket Edition device with no expiration.

 Available for purchase in the game store, Minecraft Coins let you buy content from creators in the Minecraft Marketplace, which is safer and more secure.
 Coins are kept in your virtual wallet and can be used for Pocket Edition and Windows 10 devices.